The Plague (novel): Plot

 Paneloux, who has joined the group of volunteers fighting the plague, gives a second sermon.
 He addresses the problem of an innocent child's suffering and says it is a test of faith since it requires him either to deny everything or believe everything.
 He urges the congregation not to give up, but to do everything possible to fight the plague.
 A few days after the sermon, Paneloux becomes ill; his symptoms do not conform to those of the plague, but the disease still proves fatal.

 Tarrou and Rambert visit an isolation camp where they encounter the magistrate Othon.
 When Othon's quarantine ends, he chooses to stay in the camp as a volunteer to feel less separated from his dead son.
 Tarrou tells Rieux the story of his life and his opposition to violence, the death penalty in particular.
 To take their mind off the epidemic, the two men go swimming in the sea.
 Grand catches the plague and instructs Rieux to burn all his papers, but makes an unexpected recovery.
 Deaths from the plague start to decline.

 By late January, the plague is in full retreat and the townspeople celebrate.
-Cottard is distressed by the end of the quarantine which has profited him greatly.
+Cottard is distressed by the end of the quarantine, as it has profited him greatly.
 Two government employees approach him and he flees.
 Despite the epidemic receding, Tarrou contracts the plague and dies after a heroic struggle.
 In February, the town gates open and people are reunited with their loved ones.
 Cottard has a mental breakdown and shoots at people from his home, killing a dog before being arrested.
 Rieux discloses his identity to the reader as the narrator and states that he tried to present an objective view of the events.
 He reflects on the epidemic and declares he wrote the chronicle to explain that, even in crisis, people are more good than evil.